Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 Three takeaways.

 1. Tool choice matters less than constraint choice.
-Every tool we tested can produce non-slop output if given the right constraints.
-Without constraints, every tool defaults to the same attractor.
-The question is not "which AI tool should I use?" but "what constraints will I give whatever tool I use?"
+Every tool here can produce non-slop output given the right constraints.
+Without them, every tool collapses to the same attractor.
+The question was never "which AI tool should I use?" — it's "what constraints will I hand whatever tool I use?"

-2. UI-based tools (v0, Bolt, Lovable) are stuck.
-Because they do not have access to project files, you cannot give them strong constraints.
-Their output will always lean toward defaults.
-Use them for the first 30% of a project, then switch to a CLI-based tool with project context.
+2. UI tools (v0, Bolt, Lovable) are stuck.
+They can't read your project files, so you can't give them strong constraints.
+Their output will always lean default.
+Use them for the first 30% of a project, then move to a CLI tool that can hold context.

-3. CLI-based tools (Cursor, Claude Code) are constraint-shaped.
-They will be exactly as good as the constraints you give them.
-Pointing them at a Sailop config drops output slop scores by 30–50 points without changing anything else.
+3. CLI tools (Cursor, Claude Code) are constraint-shaped.
+They are exactly as good as the constraints you feed them.
+Pointing them at a Sailop config drops slop scores 30–50 points without touching anything else.

 How to get the best out of any tool

-Three layers of intervention, in order of effort:
+Three layers of intervention, in rising order of effort:

 Layer 1: Use the Sailop MCP server.
 It works with Claude Code, Cursor, Continue, Aider, Windsurf, Gemini CLI, and any other 2026 MCP-aware agent.
-Setup is one config-file edit.
-Sailop feeds the agent rule context inline.
+Setup is a single config-file edit; Sailop feeds rule context to the agent inline.
+(Details: how Sailop's MCP server integrates with any AI agent.)

 {